 See the recipe card below for exact amounts.

-I like to vary my diet and I now eat less meat and dairy than I used to.
+I like to vary my diet and I now rarely eat meat and consume much less dairy than I used to.
 Nutritional yeast is a healthy ingredient with lots of B vitamins in it and I like to use it whenever I can.

 Instructions

 You can make this recipe in a food processor or by hand with a knife and cutting board.
-I'll give instructions for both and I've got photos and a video for the food processor method.
+I'll give instructions for both with step-by-step photos and a video for the food processor method.

-How to make pesto in a food processor
+How to make oregano pesto in a food processor

-To make pesto with a food processor, first add the garlic, oregano leaves, nutritional yeast, lemon juice, sunflower seeds, salt and pepper, and a splash of oil.
+- Next, add the garlic, nutritional yeast, lemon juice, sunflower seeds, salt and pepper, and a splash of oil.

 How to make pesto without a food processor